 Located atop the Hilton Molino Stucky on the west end of the island of Giudecca, the Skyline Rooftop Bar is quite possibly the best rooftop bar in town.
 Time your visit for sunset and toast the day’s end in the outdoor terrace, which looks directly out toward the familiar skyline of the main island.
 As it gets dark, watch Venice light up and the mammoth cruise ships pulling out of port.

 Venturing to Venice in summer?
-Check out our range of Venice night tours, which take place outside the hottest hours of the day.
-We’ve also got various Venice tours with skip-the-line-access so you can avoid having to stand around in the summer heat.
+Check out our range of Venice day trips , Venice food tours and we have also got various Venice tours with skip-the-line-access so you can avoid having to stand around in the summer heat.